Sky Dancer December 2003

 put too many divers on a site at a time.

-I heard the lammer law frequently did not
+I heard the Lammer law frequently did not

 travel to Wolf and Darwin islands, so I chose the Sky Dancer.
 I turned out to be an excellent choice.
 IT was very comfortable (no bunks for the